Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Invariant Solutions of the CGLE and their Properties

-Symmetries \refEqn{additionalsym2} and \refEqn{additionalsym3} describe solutions that are, respectively, even about $x = \ce$ or odd about $x = \co$ for some real numbers $\ce, \co$.
-(These solutions are fixed by a composition of the actions \refEqn{cglesym4}, \refEqn{cglesym2}, and \refEqn{cglesym1}.)
-From \refEqn{additionalsym2} and the periodic boundary condition \refEqn{eqn:cgle_bcs} it follows that a solution even about $x=\ce$ is also even about $x = \ce + \Lx/2$; similarly a solution odd about $x=\co$ is also odd about $x = \co + \Lx/2$.
-The Fourier coefficient functions $\am{m}(t)$ in \refEqn{eqn:xFseries} of a solution even about $x = \ce$ satisfy \eqsp\eqsp whereas for a solution odd about $x = \co$ one has \eqsp\eqsp From \refEqn{eqn:Fcoefs_lsym}, \refEqn{eqn:Fcoefs_even}, and \refEqn{eqn:Fcoefs_odd} it follows that restricting the search for solutions to those possessing symmetries \refEqn{additionalsym1}, \refEqn{additionalsym2}, or \refEqn{additionalsym3} would lead to a reduction in the number of unknowns.
+From \refEqn{eqn:Fcoefs_lsym}, \refEqn{eqn:Fcoefs_even}, and \refEqn{eqn:Fcoefs_odd} it follows that restricting the search for solutions to those possessing symmetries \refEqn{additionalsym1}, \refEqn{additionalsym2}, or \refEqn{additionalsym3} would lead to a reduction in the number of unknowns.
 However, as already mentioned, we did not make a priori such a restriction in order to allow for a more general set of solutions.
-Finally, we point out that a solution having both symmetries \refEqn{additionalsym1} and \refEqn{additionalsym2} also satisfies \eqsp In particular, note that a solution satisfying \refEqn{additionalsym1} for $\lsym = 2$ and which is even about $x = \ce$ is also odd about $x = \co = \ce + \Lx / 4$.
+Finally, we point out that a solution having both symmetries \refEqn{additionalsym1} and \refEqn{additionalsym2} also satisfies